akhilcjose/NLProc-Proj-M-SS25/README.md

 - Pure Python library to read and extract text from PDF files.
 - Useful for loading real documents in `.pdf` format for processing.

+### 5. **Transformers**
+- Language models for generation like BERT.

 ---

 ## 👥 Team Neon

-Created as part of the SS25 NLP project module.
+Created as part of the SS25 NLP project module.We aim to make academic research easier and faster using natural Language procesing.

 ---